1.1 Sodium zirconium cyclosilicate is recommended as an option for treating hyperkalaemia in adults only if used:

 Clinical trials show that sodium zirconium cyclosilicate lowers serum potassium when used in outpatient care.
 But there is no clinical evidence that it extends life or improves quality of life.
 Sodium zirconium cyclosilicate may allow people to stay on RAAS inhibitors (drugs used to treat heart failure and kidney disease) for longer.
 Staying on these drugs may extend life and improve quality of life.

 Considering the benefit from more people being able to stay on RAAS inhibitors, the cost-effectiveness estimates for sodium zirconium cyclosilicate suggest that it is a good use of NHS resources.
-Therefore, it is recommended for treating confirmed persistent hyperkalaemia in outpatient care, for people who are not taking an optimised dose of RAAS inhibitors because of hyperkalaemia.
+Therefore, it is recommended for treating confirmed persistent hyperkalaemia when started in specialist care, for people who are not taking an optimised dose of RAAS inhibitors because of hyperkalaemia.